American Bible Society: 21st century

 In the aftermath of the September 11 attacks, American Bible Society distributed more than one million Scriptures and offered downloadable portions free of charge to those affected by the tragedy.
 Staff members also volunteered at Ground Zero distributing Scripture Portions to rescue workers.
 It has also maintained its commitment to the military, including producing a pocket-sized military Bible, developed jointly with the aid of Catholic and Protestant chaplains from all branches of the armed forces.
 Since 1817, it has distributed almost 60 million free Bible resources to America's armed forces.
 It also provides Scriptures to victims of natural disasters.

 Following the tsunami in 2004, American Bible Society worked in cooperation with the United Bible Societies and partner Bible Societies in Thailand, Indonesia, India and Sri Lanka to provide a host of Bible resources to people in the affected regions.
 In 2005, it sent nearly a million Bibles and Scripture portions to those who survived the devastation of Hurricane Katrina.
 American Bible Society formed a partnership with Habitat for Humanity to give a free Bible to each of its new homeowners in the United States.

 In 2007, American Bible Society partnered with The Salvation Army to promote literacy with its program Mission: Literacy.

 In 2008, American Bible Society published its first polyglot Bible and presented a specially bound copy to Pope Benedict XVI.
 The text was printed in five languages: Hebrew, Greek, Latin, English and Spanish.

 In 2010, American Bible Society launched an annual, nationwide study to survey trends in the U.S. regarding spirituality and Scripture engagement called State of the Bible.
 American Bible Society launched a new Bible Search tool, an ad-free web engine that searches across ten translations of the Bible and targets the "Bible curious" and Protestant, Catholic and Eastern Orthodox believers.
 Also in 2010, American Bible Society launched the Bible-based Trauma Healing ministry in a war zone in East Africa.

 In 2013, American Bible Society and United Bible Societies launched the Digital Bible Library, a repository that houses digital copies of Bible translations and makes the texts available for repurposing across any media platform.
 Doug Birdsall was also appointed in 2013 as President and CEO.

 In 2014, American Bible Society contracted with ICANN to operate the .BIBLE TLD Registry.
 The availability of .BIBLE domain names will accelerate global online Bible engagement.
-The first site to launch was American.Bible in September 2015, which makes the message of the Bible accessible to people in a way that fits their digital lives.
-In 2014, Roy Peterson succeeded Doug Birdsall, having previously served as President of the Seed Company and Wycliffe Bible Translators.
+The first site to launch was American.Bible in September 2015 In 2014, Roy Peterson succeeded Doug Birdsall, having previously served as President of the Seed Company and Wycliffe Bible Translators.